 So what’s the protocol?
 You take 15 grams of gelatin with vitamin C approximately 1 hour before you exercise, perform rehab or your activity of choice (15).

 For example, in achilles rehab, the researchers recommend 8 minutes of jumping rope after the gelatin + Vitamin C.

 The timing is crucial as the activity helps shove more collagen into your tendons, ligaments and joints.

 Compared to placebo, the gelatin + Vitamin C group had double the amount of collagen in their blood, leading to improved movement mechanics and treatment outcomes.

 Why Vitamin C?
 Vitamin C is known to stimulate collagen synthesis, so it is always great to include in your diet if you’re recovering from injury (16).

-A take home point here is that gelatin, collagen or bone broth combined with vitamin C is fantastic insurance against ligament, tendon and joint damage.
+A take home point here is that gelatin, collagen or bone broth is fantastic insurance against ligament, tendon and joint damage.

 This doesn’t even get into the environmental concerns, which is a topic for another day.
 For now, let’s talk about methionine.

 Methionine is the most abundant amino acid found in muscle meats like steak.
 It is essential because your body cannot make it from other things.
 It helps your liver detoxify drugs and make certain key molecules like the hormone adrenaline.